JiveOff/roPresence/README.md

 # Run this to install all of the dependencies of roPresence.
 $ npm install
 ```

+## Usage (Windows)

-- Once the packages are installed, just double click the **LaunchPresence.bat** and you're done, the Discord Rich Presence will show up!
-You can still use a terminal in the folder to launch roPresence:
+- Once roPresence is fully installed *(refer to the Installation part)*, just double click the **LaunchPresence.bat** and you're done, the Discord Rich Presence will show up!

+- *You can still use a terminal in the folder to launch roPresence:*
 ```bash
 # Run this to launch roPresence.
 $ npm start